Ex-probation officer gets life in prison for helping to plot Minneapolis Realtor’s murder

 In her defense, Segura's attorney, Amanda Montgomery, had argued that Segura had set up the showing because she was in a psychologically and physically abusive relationship with another suspect charged in the case, Lyndon A. Wiggins, whose business relationship with Mitchell-Momoh soured several months before the murder.
 Montgomery said Segura made the call on Wiggins' behalf without knowing that it would lead to Baugh's murder.

-Baugh's mother, Wanda Williams Baugh, denounced that defense in a victim-impact statement shared at one point in the nearly 30-minute period leading up to the sentencing.
+Baugh's mother, Wanda Williams Baugh, denounced that defense in a victim-impact statement shared in the nearly 30-minute period leading to the sentencing.

 Following Williams Baugh's remarks, a tribute to Baugh's life rolled on a TV screen, displaying her with family and friends.
-As the images of her childhood and adult life flashed on the screen, Beyonce's "I Was Here" rang out into the court room, a song her mother first heard on what would have been Monique's 29th birthday last year, Oct.
+As the images of her childhood and adult life flashed on the screen, Beyoncé's "I Was Here" rang out in the courtroom.
+It was a song her mother first heard on what would have been Monique's 29th birthday last year, Oct.
 17.

 Staff writer Chao Xiong contributed to this report.